-All criminal justice students are expected to conduct themselves in a professional and courteous manner and toward all class members, whether online or in a traditional classroom setting.
+All students are expected to conduct themselves in a professional and courteous manner and toward all class members, whether online or in a traditional classroom setting.
 The standards of professional behavior will be enforced.
-Any violation associated with inappropriate behavior, including statements or remarks in class or emails as well as postings or other communications, will be investigated and reported to Student Affairs for appropriate action.
-At the discretion of the professor of record, academic misconduct may be reported in writing as a violation of the Student Code of Conduct.
-Reporting inappropriate behavior or academic misconduct could result in disciplinary action, as described in College Catalog and Student Handbook (HGTC, 2022, pp. 36-37).
+Any violation associated with inappropriate behavior, including statements or remarks in class or emails as well as postings or other communications, will not be tolerated.
+At the discretion of the professor of record, the inappropriate behavior may be reported in writing as a violation of the Student Code of Conduct under Proscribed Conduct, which could result in disciplinary action as described in College Catalog and Student Handbook (HGTC, 2024-2025, pp. 36-40).
 Please see the Instructor's Addendum for further information.